DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 ii.
 Integrated Science/Chemistry

-HND with a pass at Upper Credit and a minimum of Lower Credit levels in Biology or related programmes, and credit passes in requisite subjects at O’ Level may be admitted into 300 Level.- A level Passes (A-D) in two or more relevant subjects (Biology, Chemistry, Geography, Mathematics and Physics)
+HND with credit pass in Biology or related programmes, and credit passes in requisite subjects at O’ Level may be admitted into 300 Level

 GRADUATION REQUIREMENT